>

 Allow 4-5 days for most minor and moderate suspension damage.

-If your car is louder than normal, or you can smell exhaust fumes whilst driving, you may well have an exhaust problem, such as a hole or broken joint.
-This is a common issue, especially with older cars as the exhaust is subject to road water and salt constantly.
+If your car is louder than usual or you smell exhaust fumes while driving, you likely have an exhaust problem, such as a hole or broken joint.
+This is common in older cars due to exposure to road water and salt.

 Because typical exhaust parts are cheap and readily available, many garages are usually equipped to undertake this work and a specialist is usually not required.

-Wheel bearing replacement rarely takes more than 1-2 days.
+Wheel bearing replacement replacement times are usually 1-2 days.

-Head gaskets are fairly labour-intensive to change, allow 4-7 days for this work to be completed.
+Head gaskets are fairly labour-intensive to change.
+Allow 4-7 days for this work to be completed.
+Knowing how long it takes to fix a head gasket can help you plan ahead while your car is in the garage.

 Find out the prices to expect on a head gasket replacement here.

-Typical c will take 1-2 days if the belt hasn't broken, or 1-2 weeks if it has.
+Typical failed cambelt repair times take 1-2 days if the belt hasn't broken, or 1-2 weeks if it has.

-Allow 2-3 days for repairing a variable valve timing fault.
+Allow 2-3 days for a variable valve timing fault time.

-Most modern petrol engines use variable valve timing, many under different names such as VANOS, VVT, VTEC and more.
-Whilst the systems function slightly differently, the purpose of them is the same, to alter the valve opening based on engine load and speed.
+Most modern petrol engines use variable valve timing systems like VANOS, VVT, or VTEC to adjust valve openings based on engine load and speed.

 It would be unlikely to have a fault with a VTEC system on a Honda engine, BMW Vanos systems and others require routine maintenance.